michelfernandez/cove/site/content/english/features-business.md

   {{< features-item src="features-biz/onboarding.svg"
     headline="Onboarding via company email address"
-    description="With just a few clicks you enable the whole organization to sign, additional identification is not necessary.">}}
+    description="With a few clicks you enable the whole organisation to sign, additional identification is not necessary (AES standard).">}}

 {{< /features-container >}}